ssbse2021/SPECTRE/scenarios/README.md

 # DataSet

 In order to evaluation **SSPT**, a repository of test scenarios is needed.
-Below, we describe the content of the dataset and the process of obtaining it.
+Below, we describe the content of the [DataSet](https://github.com/ssbse2021/SSPT/blob/main/scenarios/DataSet.csv) and the process of obtaining it.

 ## Test scenarios.